appbaseio/Docs/content/docs/search/rules.md

     -   `Query ends with`: applied when a search query ends with the specified query

     <br />
-    Here, you can also configure filter conditions, which can help you set trigger based on filtering field and value.
+    Here, you can also configure filter conditions, which can help you set triggers based on filtering field and value.
 For example, `brand` is `apple`.

 You can also configure rules for specific `indexes` in your ElasticSearch cluster and for a specific `time period` (example you only want to promote result for a seasonal sale on your e-commerce store ).
 By default, it is applicable on all the indexes and all the time.